Lawrence Biondi

 Lawrence H. Biondi, SJ is a Catholic Priest who served as the President of Saint Louis University from 1987 to 2013, a period that saw significant changes to campus and the university as a whole.

 Early life and education

 Born in Chicago, Illinois, Biondi studied at St. Ignatius College Preparatory School where he first became interested in the Society of Jesus.
-Before joining the Jesuit order's Chicago province in 1973, Biondi taught French and Latin at St. Xavier High School in Cincinnati, Ohio, from 1965 to 1967.
+Biondi joined the Jesuit order's Chicago province in 1957.
+Biondi taught French and Latin at St. Xavier High School in Cincinnati, Ohio, from 1965 to 1967.
+He was ordained a priest in 1970.

 Biondi earned six degrees.
 His master's degree in linguistics (A Comparative Study of Tagmemic and Stratificational Grammars, 1966) and his doctorate in sociolinguistics (The Linguistic Development and Socialization of Italian-American Children in Boston’s North End, 1975) both were conferred by Georgetown University.
 He earned three degrees from Loyola University Chicago and a licentiate in sacred theology from the Jesuit School of Theology at Chicago.